heptarch/heptarch.github.io/drafts/demon.md

  Now they are hurtling, the oars flat in the rowlocks and skimming the water, she and the boat one breathless motion.
 Facing backwards, the frozen
-light of Aberdeen grpws smaller; beneath, the mild swell of the wave which bears them.
+light of Aberdeen grows smaller; beneath, the mild swell of the wave which bears them.
-She turns to see a black rectangle stands out against the nightblue flux of the sea.

 The dream lurches.
-Ellen is now moored on the other side of a craggy, rough-hewn breakwater, reaching heavily into the sky.
+Ellen is now moored on the other side of a craggy, rough-hewn breakwater, reaching into the sky.
 Behind her is an island with a small rise, and the dark outlines of a shopfront on Chancery
 Lane: Ede & Ravenscroft, royal tailors.
 The store blooms suddenly into color, and Ellen's view is